StringManolo/ff/README.md

 # ff
 Fast Framework.
-A javascript basic framework made by me.
+A javascript basic framework [Working live here](http://fastframework.ga)

 ## What is this?
 This is a small .js file what allows you to use some basic features in your web page/app.